 Art is everywhere—not only in galleries and museums, but also in books and magazines, on billboards and packages, and on webpages and mobile devices.
 This immense art market provides countless opportunities for skilled artists and designers to paint, illustrate, and design for a living.
-PCC’s studio art program prepares students for today’s market by teaching traditional art principles that lead to technically sound, God-honoring artwork for both the commercial and fine art fields.
+PCC’s studio art concentration prepares students for today’s market by teaching traditional art principles that lead to technically sound, God-honoring artwork for both the commercial and fine art fields.

-PCC's program emphasizes traditional principles with high standards for draftsmanship and aesthetics.
+PCC’s program emphasizes traditional principles with high standards for draftsmanship and aesthetics.
 Students begin by developing essential drawing and painting skills and later move on to study advanced drawing, painting, and illustration methods passed down from masters of the past.
-Training in traditional media such as watercolor, acrylic, oil, and mixed media is combined with training in digital painting and illustration using Wacom digital graphics tablets in order to provide a well-balanced experience for the increasingly diverse studio art field.
+Training in traditional media such as watercolor, acrylic, oil, and mixed media is combined with skills development in digital painting and illustration using Wacom digital graphics tablets in order to provide a well-balanced experience for the increasingly diverse studio art field.
 Creativity is developed alongside technique in order to prepare students to express ideas clearly and skillfully.